0x7ffc/0x7ffc.github.io/_posts/2020-06-20-ocaml-quick-start.md

 module IntSet' = Set.Make(Int)
 ```

 However Java doesn't support higher kinded polymorphism, simply put, you can only abstract over type(Set<T>) but not type constructor(T<Integer>).
-For example, you want to abtract over the notion of a tree which is something with nodes and leafs and you don't care what the nodes actually are, here is how you do it:
+For example, you want to abstract over the notion of a tree which is something with nodes and leafs and you don't care what the nodes actually are, here is how you do it:

 ```ocaml
 module Tree (F : sig type 'a t end) = struct